 Note that re-exporting a VRM will not work to for properly normalizing the model.
 Instead the original model (usually FBX) has to be exported with the correct options set.

-Make sure to set “Blendshape Normals” to “None” on the FBX when you import it into Unity and before you export your VRM.
+Make sure to set “Blendshape Normals” to “None” or enable “Legacy Blendshape Normals” on the FBX when you import it into Unity and before you export your VRM.
 That should prevent this issue.

 You can add two custom VRM blend shape clips called “Brows up” and “Brows down” and they will be used for the eyebrow tracking.
 You can also add them on VRoid and Cecil Henshin models to customize how the eyebrow tracking looks.
 Also refer to the special blendshapes section.